-Once a student is re-engaged and re-enrolled in a best-fit high school setting, the Coach should refer to the Roadmap of High School Goals to see what the next Goal is.
+Once a student is re-engaged and re-enrolled in a best-fit high school setting, the Coach should refer to Appendix E Goals & Steps Guide and Worksheets and use the Roadmap of High School Goals to see what the next Goal is.

-The Coach will then assist the student with persistence/graduation - review Fair Futures Program Manual Section 18E for more information.
+The Coach will then assist the student with persistence/graduation.
+Review Fair Futures Program Manual Section 18E for more information.